 Rewrite the story of your body

-As a personal trainer, strength coach and resident spiritual-optimist, I am constantly coaching my Portland clients on how to get more from their bodies.
-And we do get more.
-Every workout, I seek progress and usually observe it: better form, more reps, faster completion times, weight-loss, etc. Each client gets a little more out of each session and thus re-writes the story of their own body, that day, in that moment.
+As a personal trainer, strength coach and resident spiritual-optimist, I am constantly coaching clients at my gym in Portland on how to get more from their bodies.
+And we do get more!
+Every workout, I seek progress and try to observe it: better form, more reps, faster completion times, weight-loss, etc. Each client gets a little more out of each session and thus re-writes the story of their own body, that day.

 My own body has a story.
 It wasn't a particularly terrible story, but it wasn't what I wanted.
 So I changed it.
 No drama, no diagnoses, no intervention with a super-trainer (though I have read many of their books).
 I just decided I wanted more and that I would do whatever it took to get more from my body.
 I had to figure out the actual plan through a bit of work, trial and error, and more work.